What to Do on the Fourth of July Weekend in the French Quarter

 While you are at the Riverfront, you can’t miss the French Market across the street.
 The best way to experience it is to walk through its open-air mall, starting with the food stands and ending at Esplanade.
 As the oldest continually operating public market in the country since 1791, the French Market has a structure of a traditional European market.
 It covers roughly five blocks, from Cafe du Monde on Decatur St. across from Jackson Square to the daily flea market at the end of Esplanade Avenue.

 The flea market has local arts and vendors from all over the world.
 You’ll find souvenirs, handmade art and jewelry, t-shirts, music, and more.
-Sample local food and cocktails from the food stands or the nearby restaurants sprawling in every direction, or pick up pralines and a beignet mix to take home from any of the surrounding retail shops.
+Sample local food and cocktails from the food stands or the nearby restaurants sprawling in every direction, or pick up pralines and a beignet mix to take home from any of the surrounding retail shops at The Shops of the Colonnade.

-In the mood for more shopping and maybe a movie?
+In the mood for more shopping?
 The Outlet Collection at Riverwalk is an indoor outlet mall hosting more than 75 retailers and restaurants, including Nordstrom Rack and Mike Anderson’s Seafood.
 It is a short walk/streetcar ride along the riverfront from the French Market.

 Need a respite from the heat but don’t feel like hanging in the mall?
-The sprawling Harrah’s New Orleans casino is within walking distance from the riverfront as well, on Canal Street.
+The sprawling Harrah’s New Orleans Casino is within walking distance from the riverfront as well, on Canal Street.
 The complex features everything a large casino could offer.
-Foodwise, you can get a taste of local food at Besh Steak or Acme Oyster House.
+Foodwise, you can get a taste of local food at The Steakhouse or Acme Oyster House.
 There’s always the buffet, too, of course.

 If you don’t mind venturing a bit further away from the French Quarter toward the Convention Center, the Mardi Gras World museum will give you a taste of Mardi Gras with a grand tour of all things Carnival and a free slice of King Cake.
 Tickets are $19.95 for adults and $12.95 for children ages 2-11.
 There’s a free shuttle available with designated pickup stops in the French Quarter and downtown if you’re interested in booking a tour (map and contact info on the website).

-Essence Fest will also be held that weekend at the Superdome, wrapping up on Sunday, July 8.
-The lineup is stellar, and the areas in and around the Superdome will host temporary arts-and-crafts markets.
+ESSENCE Fest will also be held that weekend at the Superdome and the Convention Center (the Convention Center events are free, registration required), wrapping up on Sunday, July 7.
+The lineup is stellar as always, and the Convention Center will host a food court and the arts-and-crafts market.